It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 Really?

-Well let them.
+We'll let them.

 No, we had to do a deal with them, Rush.

-We had to do why do we have to do a deal with them?
+Why do we have to do a deal with them?

 That's right.

-Oh, isn't that so we had no bargaining power whatsoever?
+So we had no bargaining power whatsoever.

 Here we are in total control.

-We have a hundred and fifty billion dollars of theirs frozen.
+We have $150 billion of theirs frozen.

 They want it.